Skip to main content

 • Crypto payments - if you’re being paid in crypto by your employer you will be taxed according to your income tax bracket.

-• Mining - Miners should establish if their activity classes them as a hobbyist or business miner - click here for guidance.
+• Mining - miners should establish if their activity classes them as a hobbyist or business miner - click here for guidance.
 Hobbyists should declare cryptocurrency received as additional income on Form 1040 Schedule 1.
-Business miners should report on Schedule C Profit or Loss from Business, their income is subject to 15.3% self-employment employment tax.
+If mining amounts to a trade or business, the activity is reported on Schedule C (Profit or Loss from Business), and net earnings may also be subject to self-employment tax, calculated on Schedule SE.

-• Hard forks - New coins received after a hard fork are taxable and should be treated as ordinary income equal to the fair market value of the new crypto when received.
+• Hard forks - new coins received following a hard fork are taxable as ordinary income at their fair market value when you gain dominion and control over them; a fork where you receive no new coins is not income.
 See more detailed information about hard forks.

 Recap lets you calculate your taxes for cryptocurrency activity with ease.
 Click the button below to find out more and give it a try!